Yasmin Levy delivers impressive concert in Sofia

 Apart from delivering a wonderful gig with her stunning voice, Levy also demonstrated humour, by joking about the sadness of those Spanish and Ladino love songs she sang: “There is sadness in this show.
 And more sadness, plus some melancholy.
 And I’m so happy.”

-And there was a truly sad moment.
-Yasmin Levy’s father, Yitzhak Isaac Levy, who was a cantor at synagogues, died when she was still a baby.
-He was the leading researcher of Ladino music and even published a Ladino language magazine.
+During the gig, there was a moment, which was both sad and nice: Yasmin Levy’s father, Yitzhak Isaac Levy, who was a cantor at synagogues, died when she was still a baby.
+He was the leading researcher of Ladino music in the world, and even published a Ladino language magazine.
 Using a recording of his voice, his daughter, Yasmin Levy, sang a duet with him.

-Just like a famous American Soul and Jazz singer, the late Natalie Cole, who recorded ‘Unforgettable’ with her father Nat King Cole, who had died decades earlier, Yasmin Levy found a way to do that duet, in a way, which was just as unforgettable.
+Just like a famous American Soul and Jazz singer, the late Natalie Cole, who in 1992 recorded ‘Unforgettable’ in a duet with her father Nat King Cole, Yasmin Levy found a technical way to do that duet with her father.
+That performance was just as unforgettable.

 Levy brought genius musicians with her.
 The guitarist, who played Flamenco and all other genres in such a precise way, could have given a full length solo concert himself.
 While he is Israeli, his fellow band member, who played a Middle Eastern flute, is from Iran.
 That is a statement in itself.